-How much renters’ insurance should a landlord require in 2022?
+How much renters’ insurance should a landlord require?

 For many landlords, requiring a tenant to obtain renters’ insurance is a standard business practice.
 Tenants can and will have accidents in a rental property, and renters’ insurance can help protect a landlord against claims made by a tenant or their guests.